stafftastic/jitsu-chart/README.md

 If using tools that render the chart without access to the cluster, such as Argo CD, set `kafka.kraft.clusterId` to a random string to ensure it's not regnerated every time.
 This is only necessary if you're using the Kafka subchart.

+## Bitnami
+This chart depends on Helm charts from [Bitnami Helm Charts](https://github.com/bitnami/charts).
+The intended use of these included dependencies is to provide an immediately functioning Jitsu deployment for use in evaluation, testing and development.

+Bitnami is retiring its public catalog of Helm charts and container images, meaning none of these components will receive updates.
+We have already switched over to `bitnamilegacy` images, which will remain available, but again receive no updates.

+**These dependencies should not be used in production, will not receive updates and will be removed from the chart.**

+See [Dependencies](#dependencies) for instructions on how to provide connection details to your own externally managed dependencies.

+See https://github.com/bitnami/charts/issues/35164 for information on the changes to Bitnami's public catalog.

 ## Upgrading
 It's not necessary to go through all intermediate versions when upgrading, however if upgrading to a